Compassion Seattle homelessness initiative qualifies for November ballot but still needs City Council approval

 If that happens and voters pass it, Charter Amendment 29 would force the mayor to create 2,000 shelter or housing spaces within a year, budget 12% of the city’s general fund for homelessness and human services, and when there is enough housing or shelter for people living outside in Seattle keep public spaces such as parks and sidewalks free of encampments.
 The amendment would be in the city charter until the end of 2027.

-“This is a significant milestone, and we applaud King County Elections for its responsive and expeditious work to validate the high volume of signatures the campaign returned,” said Jacque Seaman, a representative for Compassion Seattle.
+“This is a significant milestone, and we applaud King County Elections for its responsive and expeditious work to validate the high volume of signatures the campaign returned,” the Compassion Seattle campaign said in a statement.

 At the beginning of July, the campaign trumpeted the more than 66,000 signatures turned in — double what was needed to move forward.
 However, due to a host of issues, more than 30,000 signatures were thrown out or “challenged” by elections staff.